College of Natural Resources (Bhutan): Directors and presidents

-The present incumbent president, Mr. Sonam Wangchuk assumed office on 9 August 2021.
+The present incumbent president, Dr. Sonam Tashi, former Dean of Research and Industrial Linkages who assumed assumed office on September 01, 2026.
+For mer President, Mr. Sonam Wangchuk completed his tenure and handed over the responsibility to the current President on the same same who assumed office on 9 August 2021.
 The outgoing President, Dr. Phub Dorji, completed his term as president on 30 June 2021.
 Dr. Phub Dorji assumed office on September 1, 2016, after his predecessor, Director General, Mr. Dorji Wangchuk, exited from the service.
 Until Dr. Phub Dorji assumed office, the position title was known as the Director or Director General based on the seniority; however, in 2015, the Royal University of Bhutan, changed the position structure, and renamed as the President.
 The college's first Director was Dasho Sherab Tenzin (1992 to 1996, and in 1997 succeeded by Director, Mr. Jambay Dorji until 1999.
 By 2000, Mr. Dorji Wangchuk became the third director of the college until 2015.
 Wangchuk was promoted to director general in 2014.
 In 2016, Dr. Phub Dorji became the fourth director or the first President of the college.
 Mr. Sonam Wangchuk is the fifth head of the college since its establishment in 1992 and second President of the college under the Royal University of Bhutan.